 The National Commission on Certification of Physician Assistants accepts AMA PRA Category 1 Credits™ from organizations accredited by ACCME.

-This continuing nursing education activity awards 12.0 contact hours.
+This continuing nursing education activity awards up to 13.25 contact hours.

 Nurse practitioners may participate in this educational activity and earn a certificate of completion as AANP accepts AMA PRA Category 1 Credits™ through its reciprocity agreement.